Accelerated Master’s Program

 Undergraduates accepted to an Accelerated Master’s Degree program can begin taking master’s level classes while still in the B.A. program.
 These graduate credits can be used for both the undergraduate and graduate level course work and will help facilitate an easy and fast transition into the master’s or doctoral program if a student is accepted.
 In order to be accepted into the accelerated master’s program please see your advisor to see if you qualify for one of these positions.

-The AMD psychology admission requirements will be: Students must have completed Intro Statistics and Experimental Psychology plus at least nine hours of psychology at the 300-400 level.
-They must have a minimum all-over GPA of 3.5 and a minimum major GPA of 3.50.
+For admission to the AMD in psychology, students must meet the requirements established by the Graduate College.(GCAMD) In addition, applicants must have completed an Introductory Statistics course and an experimental psychology course and at least nine hours of psychology at the 300-400 level.
 Students admitted to the AMD program are being admitted to the general psychology MA program.
 Admission to the MA program with an emphasis in clinical psychology or school psychology requires a separate application and additional requirements must be met as outlined in the graduate catalog.

 AMD Credits: 12 credits that must be approved in the plan of study.